The Cure for Alcoholism and Addiction

-This is a an excerpt from my book, Fuck Portion Control, which contains references to other chapters.
+This is an excerpt from my book, Fuck Portion Control, which contains references to other chapters.
 This information is provided to help those suffering from substance abuse who cannot afford my book.
 I am also always available to chat with those needing help with this condition.

 –––––––––––Chapter 28 The Cure For Alcoholism and Drug Addiction

-One Saturday when I was sixteen our family was driving home from my Dad's office buildings doing janitorial work where we earned extra money instead of having normal summer jobs.
-I was staring out the window like a proper brooding teenager, dreaming of all the ways life could be better than it was while my five siblings, tired from the day’s janitorial effort, were silent and nodding off in the back.
+One Saturday when I was fifteen our family was driving home from my Dad's office buildings doing janitorial work where we earned extra money instead of having normal summer jobs.
+I was staring out the window like a proper brooding teenager, dreaming of all the ways life could be better than it was while my five siblings, tired from the day’s janitorial effort were silent and nodding off in the back.
 Actually, I clearly remember fantasizing about fighting a fire-breathing dragon flying along our car, I was just insecure about sharing that so I was going to lie.

 "Nathan," my Dad's authoritarian tone broke the hypotonic drum of the suburban's rolling tires, "we know what you do when you take long showers, so you're no longer allowed to be in the bathroom more than five minutes."
 My face turned red.
 I didn't reply.
 What could I say to something like that?
 Now I stared out the window to hide my embarrassment.
 "No long showers," agreed my mom, who then looked at Dad in a way which revealed this to be a premeditated attack.
 Why they thought a good time to address my masturbation habits was in the car with my entire family present seems insanity to me, unless they did mean to trap me and inflict the greatest level of shame possible, then it was pure genius.